samuelnettey/ScynettTodo/README.md

 # ScynettTodoApp
-This is a smaple application to demonstrate Clean Architecture
+This is a sample application to demonstrate Clean Architecture